alt: Illustration representing a code refactor concept (decorative)

 How do you define your technical identity?

-Does it include a stack or tool?
+Does it include a stack or tool or specific technology?

 This matters because it could be a problem.